 Schatzman & Schatzman, P.A. is a respected bankruptcy law firm located in Miami, Florida.
 We have successfully helped many South Florida businesses and consumers obtain debt relief to strengthen their financial futures.
-With over 31 years of bankruptcy and litigation experience, we maintain a high standard of quality service provided to our clients.
+With over 30 years of bankruptcy and litigation experience, we provide the highest standard of quality service to our clients.

 You can trust that your case will be managed diligently by an experienced bankruptcy attorney with the expertise and knowledge to find the best solution for your specific needs.